The other day I did a poll in our community of Facebook group admins to see how many of them ever landed in Facebook jail. 😏

 No, it’s not a jail “jail” thingy, but Facebook sure has set some virtual consequences for those defying their rules and guidelines.

-I’m going to tell you everything in this blog post about Facebook jail including:
+In this article, I’m going to tell you everything about it including:

 Breaking the suspense finally now…